Vansh-Baghel/JS_Things/JS_notes.md

 - This directly gives us the value without worring about the key word.
 - for..of iterates over the values of an iterable object.

-# Function

-Syntax :- `function name(parameter1,p2,p3){ code } `

-`name(1,2,3);` is used to call the function.

-- We need to pass certain value if we give the function some parameter.

-* Functions are written in 2 types:- 1 is normal and another is when we return certain value.

 # Objects